jbudynek/teaching-02-transfer/README.md

 - See `defects_transfer.ipynb`

 ## What tweaks to try
-- With or without transfer learning
 - With different kinds of image classification models
+- With different layers on top of the pre-trained model
 - With or without data augmentation
 - With a different number of input pictures